george-mcintyre/aida-pva/docs/README.md

 needed to be created to work around some platform limitations.

-Finally, the AIDA service providers have been reimplemented, and rebranded AIDA-PVA _Channel Providers_,  in this new framework and there are significant changes, in the way they integrate with the Native Provider Modules ( in `AIDASHR`), in the way they are deployed, and in the way they are launched.
+Finally, the AIDA service providers have been reimplemented, and rebranded AIDA-PVA _Channel Providers_,  in this new framework and there are significant changes, in the way they integrate with the Legacy AIDA Modules ( in `AIDASHR`), in the way they are deployed, and in the way they are launched.

 For more information: